Things covered here:

 grep (global regular expression) is a search tool.
 It looks through text files for strings (sequences of characters).
 In its default usage, grep will look for whatever string of characters you give it (1st positional argument), in whichever file you specify (2nd positional argument), and then print out the lines that contain what you searched for.
 Let’s try it:

-The output is one gene on chromosome 1, encoding for a miRNA:
+The output is one gene on chromosome 1, encoding for a gene called BONSAI:

 If there are multiple lines that match, grep will print them all: